-On my travels, I have come across digital nomads who spent a year or two travelling in Australia.
+On my travels, I have come across digital nomads who spent a year or two traveling in Australia.
 When sharing their stories with me, they always pointed out how beautiful, challenging and friendly this country was and how unforgettable their experiences were.
-To me, a budget traveller, travelling in Australia for a year sounds… EXPENSIVE.
+To me, a budget traveller, traveling in Australia for a year sounds… EXPENSIVE.
 I asked some of them if I would be ever able to survive there for less than $25 a day and they were like “Yeah!
 Sure!
 Everything is doable”.

 As transportation seems to be one of the most expensive things here, I did some research to find out how to get across the country with a very tight budget and I would like to share my findings with you in today’s post.
 Here are top ways to travel across Australia with little to no money:

 Australia is vast and diverse and it has a lot to offer for bike lovers.
 The country will warmly welcome you with its alpine road rides, muddy mountains and laid-back beachside trundles.
 One of the most challenging and stunning places to cycle would be Stromlo Forest Park, Byron Bay and Hinterland, Blue Mountains as well as Mt Coot-tha Forest and Gap Creek Trails.

 Once you get on your bike and start cycling, you will find that Australia’s rides are among the best on the planet.
 The good news is that there’s no such thing as a beaten track here – just a sprawling network of fresh trails ready for the pedal!
 Do you remember our epic cycling adventure across Vietnam?
 We have completed the challenge in less than two months cycling from 30 to 160 km a day.
 We did it on the cheap experiencing a local hospitality and admiring an incredible landscape on the way.
 I would love to do the same in Australia!